damiensedgwick/Checkpoint/README.md

 # Checkpoint

 A quick and dirty macOS app built using Swift and SwiftUI that helps you track your work and maintain productivity through logging your work at set intervals.

+🙃 Version 2 is currently being developed to support macOS 26 and liquid glass.
+Because we are cowboys, this is being done in main, from scratch!

 ## Installation

 ⚠️  Requires macOS Sequoia (15) or higher

 1. Download the latest [release](https://github.com/damiensedgwick/checkpoint/releases)
 2. Drag the Checkpoint app into your applications folder